EVOLUTIONARY PARABLES are

 • Keep It Brief

-• Your best chance of getting your parable published by us is to make it well on the short side of ten minutes.
-Our intent is to eventually manifest a website on which all contributions can be accessed.
+• Your best chance of getting your parable published by us is to make it no longer than 20 minutes.

 Email your parable to: